When Is the Best Time to Go on Safari

 Define your priorities: Is it wildlife density, baby animals, birding, scenery, or a balance of all?

-Consider crowd levels and prices: The peak travel window tends to be July to September for many East African safaris and December for Southern Africa.
+Consider crowd levels and prices: The peak travel window is July to September for many East African safaris and December for Southern Africa.
 If you’re mobile and flexible, shoulder seasons can offer excellent value.

 Health and safety: Check vaccination requirements, malaria risk, and local weather patterns.
-The best time to go on safari should also account for your comfort and health considerations.
+The best time to go on safari should also take your comfort and health into account.

 Booking strategy: For popular destinations during peak times, book well in advance.
-Consider longer stays in multiple parks to maximize your chances of seeing key species.
+Consider longer stays in multiple parks to maximise your chances of seeing key species.

 Final Thoughts